Result follows councillor action, Cable investigations, ACORN campaigns.

-The news comes after increasing pressure was put on the developer by Cable exclusive revelations about the developer’s anticipated huge profits, a mounting campaign by ACORN and weeks of negotiations by the council, led by Cllr Nicola Bowden-Jones the Labour representative for Frome Vale.
+The news comes after increasing pressure was put on the developer by Cable exclusive revelations about the developer’s anticipated huge profits, a mounting campaign by ACORN and local activists and weeks of negotiations by the council, led by Cllr Nicola Bowden-Jones the Labour representative for Frome Vale.

 Posting on Facebook Cllr Bowden-Jones said: “All those weeks I have spent in negotiation have paid off.
 Brilliant news.”

 The details are yet to emerge about how genuinely affordable the homes for rent and shared-ownership will be.
 Nevertheless, reflecting on Galliford Try’s change of heart, Nick Ballard of ACORN community union said, “After ACORN members registered dozens of objections and a petition and put the issue of affordable housing on the map in Bristol it seems they’ve had a change of heart.
 Funny that.
 Kudos to Cllr Nicola Bowden-Jones who’s been negotiating with GT for some time and The Bristol Cable for their reporting.”